-Are you trying to advise a young person in your care about what subjects to pursue with career goals in mind?
+Are you trying to advise a young person in your care about what subjects to pursue career goals in mind?

 Are you an Educator wanting to know more about creative education/career options?

 “In year 11 all my friends were very academic and I was the artistic one.
 Art School had a cliche that you can’t get jobs but the Creative Futures evening showed us that I could begin a career after studying at Art School.
 I came to Creative Futures with my parents and it helped them to feel more comfortable with me coming to Art School.
-They were like ‘OK, she’ll be OK!’” – Past guest
+They were like ‘OK, she’ll be ok!’” – Past guest

 75% of parents in 2019 felt they were MORE confident and prepared for their children to access creative study, careers and the creative industries.

 Creative Futures is an event for Teachers, Parents, Carers and Pupils to find out more about the Creative Careers sector.
 Discover what happens when you study a creative option by meeting our students, graduates, alumni and staff.
 Immerse yourself in the innovative environment of Manchester School of Art through talks, tours, workshops and fun activities.
 The Creative Future is Bright!

 When - Thursday 6th February 2019,

 arrive at 5.45 pm for a 6 pm start.
 Ends at 9 pm.
 Refreshments and snacks included keeping you all going!